Low Back Pain

 The first step to understanding low back pain is appreciating the normal design (anatomy) of the tissues of this area of the body.
 Important structures of the low back that can be related to symptoms in this region include the bony lumbar spine (vertebrae, singular = vertebra), discs between the vertebrae, ligaments around the spine and discs, spinal cord and nerves, muscles of the low back, internal organs of the pelvis and abdomen, and the skin covering the lumbar area.

 The bony lumbar spine is designed so that vertebrae "stacked" together can provide a movable support structure while also protecting the spinal cord from injury.
 The spinal cord is composed of nervous tissue that extends down the spinal column from the brain.
-Each vertebra has a spinous process, a bony prominence behind the spinal cord, that shields the cord's nervous tissue from impact trauma.
+Each vertebra has a spinous process, a bony prominence behind the spinal cord, which shields the cord's nervous tissue from impact trauma.
 Vertebrae also have a strong bony "body" (vertebral body) in front of the spinal cord to provide a platform suitable for weight bearing of all tissues above the buttocks.
 The lumbar vertebrae stack immediately atop the sacrum bone that is situated in between the buttocks.
 On each side, the sacrum meets the iliac bone of the pelvis to form the sacroiliac joints of the buttocks.

 The discs are pads that serve as "cushions" between the individual vertebral bodies.
 They help to minimize the impact of stress forces on the spinal column.
 Each disc is designed like a jelly donut with a central, softer component (nucleus pulposus) and a surrounding, firm outer ring (annulus fibrosus).
 The central portion of the disc is capable of rupturing (herniating as in a herniated disc) through the outer ring, causing irritation of adjacent nervous tissue and sciatica as described below.
 Ligaments are strong fibrous soft tissues that firmly attach bones to bones.
 Ligaments attach each of the vertebrae to each other and surround each of the discs.